16 Delphini

-16 Delphini is a star in the equatorial constellation Delphinus.
+16 Delphini is a star in the northern constellation of Delphinus.
 It has an apparent magnitude of 5.54, making it faintly visible to the naked eye.
 The star is relatively close at a distance of 198 light years but is receding with a poorly constrained radial velocity of 2 km/s.

-16 Delphini is a chemically peculiar A-type main-sequence star with a stellar classification of A5 V. It has twice the Sun's mass, 1.9 times it's radius, and shines at 18.7 solar luminosity.
+16 Delphini is a chemically peculiar A-type main-sequence star with a stellar classification of A5 V. It has twice the Sun's mass, 1.9 times its radius, and shines at 18.7 solar luminosity.
 This yields an effective temperature of 9,039 K, giving it a white glow.
 16 Del is 400 million years old – 56.5% through its main sequence lifetime – and spins rapidly with a projected rotational velocity of 159 km/s.

 16 Del has a companion that was first discovered by John Herschel and was even noted to be a spectroscopic binary.
 It is now considered to be a single star.